 Fred Scarf met his best friend, Shiri Gumbiner, when they were both fresh out of middle school in 2004.
 Something clicked, and they were instantly inseparable.
 Fred hardly even noticed that Shiri had bone cancer – she was so full of life, humor, and spirit.
 When things took a turn for the worse, Shiri was hospitalized and endured a rigorous treatment schedule.
 She had a cord blood transplant, but because of the very limited number of publicly available units, the cord blood unit was not a perfect match, and the transplant was unsuccessful.
 During this time, Fred would often cheer Shiri up by talking about their plans to attend senior prom together, a promise he was committed to keep.
 Shiri lost her battle with osteosarcoma, passing away on August 18, 2005, at age 16.
 Fred was devastated, and he became determined to ensure that every teen had a chance to attend prom.
 A month later, at the age of 15, Fred founded the Shiri Foundation, which changed its name to “No Worries Now” in 2009.

 Tiffany Brown, founder of WOW!
-Special Events, heard about Fred’s adventure with creating a foundation and putting on a Prom for terminally ill patients, from a friend who worked with Fred’s dad.
-Tiffany generously volunteered to help Fred produce his prom in Southern California, and to this day, WOW!
-Special Events still generously organizes the No Worries Now proms.
+Events, heard about Fred’s adventure with creating a foundation and putting on a Prom for terminally ill patients, from a friend who worked with Fred’s dad.
+Tiffany generously volunteered to have her company, WOW!
+Events help Fred produce his prom in Southern California, and to this day, WOW!
+Events still generously sponsors and organizes the No Worries Now proms.

 The first Shiri Foundation Prom was held for just 20 kids in Los Angeles’s California Science Center in 2006.
 Over the years, the foundation grew from Fred and a few friends, family members, and neighbors to a nonprofit board made up of hospital administrators, entertainment industry representatives, attorneys, professors, event organizers, patients, and moms – all volunteering their time for a cause that inspired them.
 In 2008, Fred began his studies at the University of California, Berkeley, where he met fellow freshman Marta Belcher.
 Marta immediately joined the Board as its youngest member.
 At the 2009 prom in San Francisco, she met prom attendee Samantha Ashburn.
 She and Sammi clicked, and the two spent the summer going on weekly outings that gave Sammi the opportunity to feel like a kid and just have fun in a similar manner to the Now Proms.
 This inspired Marta to spearhead the Pair Program, which would provide similar opportunities for volunteer-patient pairs in a yearlong program, cuminating at the following year’s prom.
 Tragically, Sammi passed away of bone cancer in 2011 just a few weeks after her sixteenth birthday, prompting the renaming of the Pair Program to “Sammi’s Pairs” in her honor.